atomone-hub/genesis/CONSTITUTION.md

 scenarios of one validator set are handled by another validator set, where slashing affects tokens on the latter validator set.

-**ICS2A** includes all protocols of ICS2 where the stake is entirely managed by the AtomOne Hub (in the form of ATOMs or other derivatives).
+**ICS2A** includes all protocols of ICS2 where stake is entirely managed by the AtomOne Hub (in the form of ATOMs or other derivatives).

 **ICS2B** includes all protocols of ICS2 where stake is entirely managed by